-WSDOT’s project team will now advance design work to reroute passenger trains from the BNSF Railway main line near Point Defiance to an existing, and less congested, rail line that travels through south Tacoma, Lakewood and DuPont.
+WSDOT’s project team is now focused on design.
 WSDOT expects construction to begin in 2015 and open the new route to service in 2017.

 WSDOT continues to consult with local tribes, the cities of Tacoma, DuPont and Lakewood, Pierce County, Camp Murray, and Joint Base Lewis-McChord.